 - Complete the Certification page and click the Submit Application button.

-- You will receive a confirmation of application submission that shows the file number and status.
+- You will receive a confirmation of application submission screen that shows the file number and status.
 Click the Back to Home button to return to the Antenna Structure Registration Dashboard.

 Note: If your application requires environmental notice, you will need to sign and submit the application both when you complete Part I prior to environmental notice and again when you return to the application to complete Part 2.